 Under the doctrine of unseaworthiness, vessel owners, like United States Seafoods, have the absolute duty to provide its seamen with a seaworthy vessel.
 Seaworthy means much more than the boat that doesn't sink.
 The vessel and its equipment must be in working order and reasonably fit for their intended use.
 Vessel owners are strictly liable for injuries that are caused by an unseaworthy condition.
 This means that the injured employee does not need to prove that United States Seafoods was negligent to recover.

 The Jones Act provides seamen injured on the job with a cause of action against negligent employers.
 This ability makes the maritime industry different than most other industries where employees are limited to workers' compensation.
 The damages available under the Jones Act are wide-reaching and include the following: lost past wages, lost future wages, medical expenses, disfigurement, pain and suffering, disability, loss of use of body parts, loss of enjoyment of life, lost future earning capacity, costs of re-education or re-training, lost fringe benefits, lost pension benefits, and lost vacation pay.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against United States Seafoods.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.